yiisoft/app-api/README.md

 make psalm
 ```

+## Support

+If you need help or have a question, check out [Yii Community Resources](https://www.yiiframework.com/community).

 ## License

-The Yii API template is free software.
+The Yii3 API template is free software.
 It is released under the terms of the BSD License.
 Please see [`LICENSE`](./LICENSE.md) for more information.

 Maintained by [Yii Software](https://www.yiiframework.com/).